 Client-side data tracking and delivery refer to the process of recording and retrieving information directly on the client’s device, such as a web browser or mobile application.

-However, there are also some disadvantages to consider.
+Whilst there are many benefits of server side tracking there are however, some disadvantages to consider.
 One major disadvantage is that client-side data tracking and delivery can lead to inconsistencies in data, as the data may be different on each device.
 This can be particularly problematic for collaborative projects, where multiple users may be working on the same data.
 Additionally, client-side data tracking and delivery can also present security risks, as the data may be vulnerable to hackers or malicious software.

 Server-side data tracking and delivery, on the other hand, refers to the process of recording and retrieving information on a server.
 The advantages of this method include increased security and the ability to handle large amounts of data.
 Since the data is stored on a central server, it can be easily protected against hacking or malware attacks.
 Additionally, server-side data tracking and delivery allow for centralised control of data, making it easier to ensure consistency across all devices.